MEd, BScOT, OTReg.(Ont), RP, RMFT

 Kelli has published several articles in scholarly journals and popular media.
 She is an accomplished speaker and has presented internationally at workshops, conferences and other speaking engagements on topics related to sexuality, couple therapy, and sex therapy.

-(Please note that services provided by Kelli in her private practice are separate from her positions at Toronto General Hospital, Sheena’s Place, and the University of Toronto).
+Please note that services provided by Kelli Young in her private practice are completely separate from and in no way affiliated with nor connected to her current or past employment or affiliations with UHN/Toronto General Hospital, Sheena’s Place, or University of Toronto.

 Board of Examiners in Sex Therapy and Counselling in Ontario (BESTCO) - Clinical Member and Certified Sex Therapist